EllaBrands/stanDev/Developer-Process.md

 Developers should take the following steps to configure git to prevent unintentional pushes to the master or development branches.

-First, install git version 1.8 or later.
+**First**, install git version 1.8 or later.

-Second, configure git's push and merge behavior to match the gitflow process requirements.
+**Second**, configure git's push and merge behavior to match the gitflow process requirements.
 To configure push and merge behavior just for Stan, change directories to `stan` and execute the following two commands.

     > git config push.default simple
     > git config merge.ff false